SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/view.md

 category: Application menu
 ---

-The View menu contains functionalities allowing for customising the view of an application to the user needs.
+The View menu contains functionalities that allow the view of an application to be customized according to the user needs.
 It offers the following items:
 * **Split** – the function is not operational in the current version of the software.
 * **Toolbars** – displays selected toolbars under the main menu.
 The *File* toolbar contains the *Save all* icon.